 All of the starters were tasty and well presented, the portions weren’t too large and we all thoroughly enjoyed them.
 I have suffered with considerable heartburn recently and was worried the tomatoes might not be the best choice, but they were really sweet and juicy and weren’t a problem at all.

 The boys polished off their dough balls in record time and even designed their own dough ball characters in their activity packs.

-Pasta Bolognese for Robot, Pepperoni Pizza for Badger and Pollo Ad Astra Pizza for me.
+Pasta Bolognese for Rowan, Pepperoni Pizza for Louis and Pollo Ad Astra Pizza for me.